Next up for healthcare: ‘multi-cloud’

-Among the new purposes for the cloud is tapping into multiple cloud servers, says Matt Ferrari, chief technology officer for Tempe, Ariz.-based ClearDATA.
+Among the new purposes for the cloud is tapping into multiple cloud servers, says Matt Ferrari, Co-Founder & Former CTO for Tempe, Ariz.-based ClearDATA.

 “The future is about multi-cloud,” he says.
 “The belief is the industry will have organizations that put their systems into multiple clouds across different vendors.
 With worries about hacking and data breaches, they want to be able to spread out the risk.
 That’s how our conversation with Amazon began.”

 By forging a partnership with Amazon, ClearDATA provides security and healthcare-specific managed services that alleviates the need for clients to hire additional experts in meaningful use or cloud, Ferrari said.

 “We are not just a reseller of Amazon — we have built our own IT platform, a single pane of glass,” he said.
 “The goal is to allow a healthcare organization to log into the pane of glass, choose the workload they want and be able to provision it, all backed by our team.”

 Lake Geneva, Wis.-based Primex Wireless also has a relationship with Amazon for its asset monitoring technology.

 Using Amazon architecture, Primex Wireless offers environmental monitoring for refrigerated assets as well as time synchronization across the enterprise.
 President Brian Balboni says the system is “totally invisible…if things are running normally, no one knows it’s there.”
 That way, it saves valuable bandwidth, he says.

 The cloud advantage goes beyond hosting, Balboni says.